 Glad you're with us.

-Uh 800 nine for one Sean, if you want to be a part of the program.
+800-941 Sean, if you want to be a part of the program, top of the next hour.

 I mean, done more autopsies than we'd ever want to know.

-Um, anyway, he was sat in on the autopsy of Jeffrey Epstein, and he doesn't believe that this guy killed himself.
+Anyway, he was sat in on the autopsy of Jeffrey Epstein, and he doesn't believe that this guy killed himself.

 We'll get to that.

-So last night, one of the most requested things that we've been running on TV is it's it's two minutes and eighteen seconds, and it starts the day two days after election day 2016, and it's all through 2017, all through 2018, all through 2019, and it's just a sampling of how many times the radical extreme Democrats and the mob in the media said impeach, impeach, impeach, impeach, impeach, impeach.
+So last night, one of the most requested things that we've been running on TV is it's two minutes and 18 seconds, and it starts two days after Election Day 2016, and it's all through 2017, all through 2018, all through 2019.

-So just imagine in your mind's eye that this is going all through, again, starting two days after election day, all the way through 2017, all the way through 2018, all the way up to today.
+So just imagine in your mind's eye that this is going all through, again, starting two days after Election Day, all the way through 2017, all the way through 2018, all the way up to today.

 And this is just a small sampling, impeachment mania.

-President's funny say maybe I'll do a fireside chat and read it, and the mob just, you know, gets triggered again.
+President's funny say, maybe I'll do a fireside chat and read it.

 Can you believe this?

-It's gonna read the transcript.
+He's going to read the transcript.

 If he takes the risk of going to trial and he's convicted, that could be seen as an impeachable offense.